Key Changes to Class Q Permitted Development Rights (2026 Update)

 We design carefully considered eco homes and luxury holiday homes that perform well, age gracefully, and make long-term financial sense.
 RIBA Chartered Architects.

-Barn Conversion Class Q Rules - Introduction
+Class Q Barn Conversion Rules — Introduction

-This guide explains how Class Q works in 2026, what the current regulations actually allow, and how to assess whether your barn conversion is genuinely viable before you commit time or money.
+In this guide, I'll explain how Class Q works in 2026, what the current regulations actually allow, and how to assess whether your barn conversion is genuinely viable before you commit time or money.

 Increased Number of Dwellings